 Use your rug to make a statement, to bring in some colour or simply to bring the rest of the room together.
 Whatever option you have or choose make sure it works in terms of function for yourself and your family.

+I hope these tips on how to choose an area rug have helped you!
 What types of area rugs have you found to work best in your home?
 Let me know in the comments below!

 - 22 Amazing Anthropologie Mirror Dupes & Alternatives